 We commit to continual improvement and to meet or exceed statutory obligations.
 Our commitments include maintaining safe vehicles and equipment, ensuring personal protective equipment (PPE) is provided and used, and ensuring that rubbish removal activities are supervised by trained staff.
 Regular maintenance, daily vehicle checks and clear load restraint procedures minimise the risk of roadside incidents.
 Where necessary, work will be stopped until safe conditions are restored.

-Workers loading a van with segregated waste and secure loads Operational controls for our Barnet flat clearance and broader rubbish company services include clear segregation of waste streams, secure storage of hazardous items and compliance with waste transfer documentation.
+A large pile of tightly gathered pink plastic rubbish bags stacked on top of each other, with some bags leaning to the sides while others rest flat on the ground.
+The bags appear to be made of a thin, glossy plastic material, showing irregular surface textures with creases and folds.
+The background is plain white, highlighting the vivid pink colour of the waste bags.
+The scene suggests a disposal or rubbish collection context, possibly at a waste management site or a residential area in Barnet, as part of a rubbish removal service by Flat Clearance Barnet.
+The overall composition is focused on the refuse bags, emphasizing their size and the compacted arrangement typical of waste collection or clearance operations in the local area.
+Environmentally, the bags occupy a driveway or paved space with no other visible objects or surroundings.
+Operational controls for our Barnet flat clearance and broader rubbish company services include clear segregation of waste streams, secure storage of hazardous items and compliance with waste transfer documentation.
 Vehicles are loaded to prevent shifting, and route planning is used to reduce manual handling.
 The procedure for dealing with unknown hazards includes immediate securement of the area, notification to management, and referral to specialist clearance teams for hazardous or controlled waste.
 These measures ensure legal compliance and protect health.

 Safe systems of work include the use of mechanical aids, buddy systems for heavy loads, and exclusion zones during bulky removals.
 A typical control checklist covers PPE (gloves, boots, eye protection), permit-to-work where applicable, and clear handover procedures at the end of each shift.
 All operatives are trained in manual handling techniques and safe equipment operation to reduce musculoskeletal risks associated with repeated lifting during clearances.
 Regular toolbox talks reinforce these practices.